t0jibyte/re-academy/README.md

 Live Editor & Challenges: write code directly in the browser. our simulator tells you exactly what's happening without needing a terminal or a compiler installed.
 Premium UI: glassmorphism, smooth animations, and zero-clutter. it's built to look as good as your mechanical keyboard.
 # 🛠️ tech stack
-Frontend: Pure HTML5, CSS (with those 3D transforms), and Javascript.
+Frontend: Pure HTML5,CSS (with those 3D transforms), and Javascript.
 Simulation Engine: Custom pattern-based execution simulator in

 shared.js